jmcoholich/jmcoholich.github.io/content/post/rl_lessons/index.md

 <!-- Reinforcement Learning is a category in machine learning that doesn't quite fall under the scope of supervised or unsupervised learning -->

-When I first started studying reinforcement learning (RL), I implemented [Proximal Policy Optimization](https://arxiv.org/abs/1707.06347) from scratch using only the [psuedocode](https://spinningup.openai.com/en/latest/algorithms/ppo.html#pseudocode) on OpenAI's website.
+When I first started studying reinforcement learning (RL), I implemented [Proximal Policy Optimization (PPO)](https://arxiv.org/abs/1707.06347) from scratch using only the [psuedocode](https://spinningup.openai.com/en/latest/algorithms/ppo.html#pseudocode) on OpenAI's website.
 It didn't work and failed to obtain nearly any reward on most OpenAI Gym environments.
 It took a few more months of debugging, reading other RL implementations, and talking to colleagues to get things working.
 My conversations with other Georgia Tech students revealed that initially struggling to do basic things with RL was not uncommon.
 [These](https://www.alexirpan.com/2018/02/14/rl-hard.html#:~:text=Often%2C%20it%20doesn't%2C,out%20of%20the%20RL%20algorithm.) blog [posts](https://andyljones.com/posts/rl-debugging.html) do a great job of explaining the difficulty with RL and really resonate with my own experiences.

 <!-- Some of these "tricks" are will be obvious if you have experience in supervised learning, such as gradient clipping and input normalization.  -->